 - Improved technology, including the deployment of sustainable aviation fuels

 - Infrastructure improvements, including modernized air traffic management systems

 - A single global market-based measure, to fill the remaining emissions gap

 In 2016, the 39th ICAO Assembly concluded with the adoption of a global offsetting scheme to address CO2 emissions from international aviation.
 The agreement at ICAO demonstrates that aviation is determined to live up to its commitments and play its part in meeting international goals for emissions reduction.

 The scheme established by ICAO is a global offsetting mechanism, called CORSIA (Carbon Offsetting and Reduction Scheme for International Aviation).
-CORSIA aims to help address any annual increase in total CO2 emissions from international civil aviation above 2020 levels.
+CORSIA aims to stabilize net CO2 emissions starting in 2021 with carbon-neutral growth.

 Raising awareness of our efforts to tackle climate change

 We’re on a long-haul journey to tackle our impact on climate change.
 We set carbon targets over a decade ago, and a trip today produces half as much CO2 as 30 years ago.
 We’ve come a long way in a short time, but there is much more to achieve.

 We often talk to industry and governments about our innovative efforts to reduce emissions, but we know that our acronyms and technical vocabulary can make it difficult to understand the concrete actions we are taking.